venkatag/ZenRSS/README.md

 4. Set Up a Reverse Proxy (Optional):

-   - If you want to use a reverse proxy, such as Nginx, to serve the application, configure it to forward requests to the application running on the specified port (default: 3000).
+   - If you want to use a reverse proxy, such as Nginx, to serve the application, -configure it to forward requests to the application running on the specified port (default: 3000).

      Example Nginx configuration: